mdanish0320/teaching-class/JP-BE-PY-batch-2/class_23/assignments/project_management_only_db_design.md

 ### **Instructions:**
 - You are required to implement both the backend and frontend of the application.
-- Use Flask/Django for the backend and MySQL/PostgreSQL for the database.
 - The application should include authentication, user roles, project management, and task management functionalities.
 - Ensure proper validation, error handling, and secure code practices.